 3.2.3.3.
 Simplified temperature-based approaches: SSEB and SSEBop

 Several other temperature-based methods have been developed, including the Simplified Surface Energy Balance (SSEB) model (Senay et al., 2007).
-Similar to the crop coefficient methods in section 3.2.2.1., SSEB calculates ET as the product reference ET (ETo, Equation ( 4 ) or ( 5 )) and the reference ET fraction (ETf).
+Similar to the crop coefficient methods in section 3.2.2.1., SSEB calculates ET as the product of? reference ET (ETo, Equation ( 4 ) or ( 5 )) and the reference ET fraction (ETf).
 The SSEB model assumes that ETf for a given pixel can be estimated from the radiometric temperatures at the hot, cold, and observed pixels alone, without explicitly solving the energy balance equation: